kurron/sqrl-experiment/README.md

 Another deviation is in the use of the HMAC.
 Steve appears to want to use the HMAC as a source of randomness when generating the key pair.
 I haven't been able to figure out how to do that with the Java APIs so my compromise is to use the HMAC as the identifier instead of the public key.
+UPDATE: in the latest podcast Steve implies that he regenerates the key pair for each new authentication session and doesn't keep them around.
+That is why the keys need to be tied to the HMAC -- so they always come out the same.
+Nice idea but I'm not sure the Java Crypto APIs will allow me to do this.